Ryan McMahon Preview, Player Props: Rockies vs. Diamondbacks

 Ryan McMahon At The Plate

-- McMahon has 123 hits and an OBP of .333, both of which lead Colorado hitters this season.
+- McMahon leads Colorado with 123 hits and an OBP of .331 this season.

-- In 43 games this season (33.3%), McMahon has picked up an RBI, and in 16 of those games (12.4%) he had two or more.
-He has also driven in three or more of his team's runs in seven contests.
+- McMahon has picked up an RBI in 33.1% of his games this year, with more than one RBI in 12.3% of his games.
+He has also driven in three or more runs in seven contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.